sanikabhat/SQL8WeekChallenge/README.md

 where c.rnk1=1;

 6. Which item was the most popular for each customer?

+select c.customer, m.product_name from
+(
+  select s.customer_id as customer, s.product_id as product, count(s.product_id),
+  rank() over(partition by s.customer_id order by count(s.product_id) desc) as rnk1
+  from dannys_diner.sales as s
+  group by s.customer_id,s.product_id
+  ) as c join dannys_diner.menu as m on c.product = m.product_id
+  where rnk1=1
+  order by c.customer;

-7. Which item was purchased first by the customer after they became a member?
+8. Which item was purchased first by the customer after they became a member?
-8. Which item was purchased just before the customer became a member?
+9. Which item was purchased just before the customer became a member?
-9. What is the total items and amount spent for each member before they became a member?
+10. What is the total items and amount spent for each member before they became a member?
-10. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+11. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
-11. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+12. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?